 Alternatively, credits may be substituted by credit elements explicitly typed; e.g. <hoursOfStudy>821</hoursOfStudy> or <carnegieUnits>1.2</carnegieUnits>.
 Australian credentials do not to our knowledge rely on credits, and credits in the object should be optional.
 An Australian object may choose to leave credits out completely at this stage, and leave them for the NZ object.

-StudentAttainmentAchievement
+StudentCredentialAttainment

-The achievement tracks the academic record of attainments that a student has accumulated in pursuit of a single credential.
-The information contained in the achievement may be repeated for different credentials, adding up to a student transcript containing all the student’s attainments.
+This object tracks the academic record of attainments that a student has accumulated in pursuit of a single credential.
+The information contained in the StudentCredentialAttainment may be repeated for different credentials, adding up to a student transcript containing all the student’s attainments.
 The information in the object may be provided, without the credentialInfo container and the summaryScoreInfo, as a transcript on its own—in which case the information is not specific to any one credential.

-The StudentAttainmentAchievement optionally links to a Credential object providing more information about the Credential (its name, its authority, its year level), if the StudentAttainmentAchievement is in fact specific to a Credential.
+The StudentCredentialAttainment optionally links to a Credential object providing more information about the Credential (its name, its authority, its year level), if the StudentCredentialAttainment is in fact specific to a Credential.
 Information at the level of the CredentialDetails object (see Appendix) is not intended to be transmitted between parties: that level of detail is only needed internally to a teaching jurisdiction, and will already be shared knowledge.
-The information in any Credential object may well be limited enough to convey within a StudentAttainmentAchievement object.
+The information in any Credential object may well be limited enough to convey within a StudentCredentialAttainment object.

-The StudentAttainmentAchievement provides an overall score, and optional teacher judgement.
-The StudentAttainmentAchievement may also provide the total credits accumulated by the student in pursuit of the Credential; if it does so, it should contextualise the credit count against the maximum possible credits for the Credential, and the amount of credits needed to pass.
+The StudentCredentialAttainment provides an overall score, and optional teacher judgement.
+The StudentCredentialAttainment may also provide the total credits accumulated by the student in pursuit of the Credential; if it does so, it should contextualise the credit count against the maximum possible credits for the Credential, and the amount of credits needed to pass.

-The StudentAttainmentAchievement tracks as Attainments the progress that a student makes against assessments, courses, course units = classes and RPL credentials in order to achieve the Credential.
-These are of interest for RPL, and as justification for the awarding of the StudentAttainmentAchievement.
-Attainments are separate objects linked to from the StudentAttainmentAchievement, containing a score, credits, learning standards covered, and a link to the task attempted.
+The StudentCredentialAttainment tracks as Attainments the progress that a student makes against assessments, courses, course units = classes and RPL credentials in order to achieve the Credential.
+These are of interest for RPL, and as justification for the awarding of the StudentCredentialAttainment.
+Attainments are separate objects linked to from the StudentCredentialAttainment, containing a score, credits, learning standards covered, and a link to the task attempted.

-The StudentAttainmentAchievement object tracks the Learning Standards that have be achieved by the student overall, and optionally apportions an optional breakdown of credits against each.
+The StudentCredentialAttainment object tracks the Learning Standards that have be achieved by the student overall, and optionally apportions an optional breakdown of credits against each.

 The high-level structure of the object is:

-StudentAttainmentAchievement:
+StudentCredentialAttainment:

 CredentialInfo: data about the credential (optional); links to a Credential object